satvikakodali-glitch/satvikakodali-glitch.github.io/_posts/2025-09-09-Merkel-Cell-Carcinoma.md

 Merkel cell carcinoma often appears as a small, firm, painless nodule on sun-exposed skin, such as the face, neck, or arms.
 These nodules can look harmless, sometimes mistaken for a cyst or insect bite but they grow quickly.
 Detection usually starts with a skin exam and biopsy to confirm cancer cells.
 Imaging tests like CT scans, PET scans, or sentinel lymph node biopsies may then be used to check if the cancer has spread.
 Early detection is vital because MCC is known to metastasize much faster than other skin cancers.

-While anyone can develop MCC, certain groups are at much higher risk:
-  -Older adults: The median age of diagnosis is around 70.
-  -People with fair skin: MCC is more common in individuals with lighter skin tones, particularly those with a history of sun exposure.
-  -Immunosuppressed patients: Those who have had organ transplants, HIV/AIDS, or other immune-compromising conditions are at significantly higher risk.
-  -Merkel cell polyomavirus: A virus discovered in 2008 is present in about 80% of MCC cases.
+While anyone can develop MCC, certain groups are at much higher risk: Older adults as the median age of diagnosis is around 70 and people with fair skin as MCC is more common in individuals with lighter skin tones, particularly those with a history of sun exposure.
+Additionally, immunosuppressed patients as those who have had organ transplants, HIV/AIDS, or other immune-compromising conditions are at significantly higher risk.
+Furthermore, merkel cell polyomavirus is a virus discovered in 2008 is present in about 80% of MCC cases.
 This link makes MCC one of the few human cancers strongly tied to a viral cause.

 MCC is staged using the American Joint Committee on Cancer (AJCC) system, which considers tumor size, lymph node involvement, and distant metastasis: